betsalel-williamson/imgcat/README.md

 *   [Code of Conduct](./CODE_OF_CONDUCT.md)

+## Docker build

+Instructions for installing and running locally with Docker are contained in [BUILD.md](./BUILD.md)

 ## Quick Build Setup
 1. Install MariaDB, Node, and setup an S3 cloud provider
 2. Follow /mariadb_scripts/readme.txt